Lucky EarthLucky Earth

 How expensive is a typical Vienna day?

-What closes on Sunday?
+What closes in Vienna on Sunday?